tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-The fit is improved so much.
-Now the regression line looks like a much better representation of the relationship between the variables.
+This does look like the plot we've been looking so much.
+The fit tremendously.
+Now the regression is a much better representation of the relationship between the variables.

+You know what this means?
 We've got something that really improves the predictions of weight.
 Our boss will be so happy!

 As you may be thinking, this chart is in the log-transformed space.
-So, it means we simply pass a log(Length) value to the model and it gives us the predicted log(Weight).
+So, it means we simply pass a logarithm of the length to the model and it gives us the predicted logarithm of the weight.

 Well, it's not that great actually.
 We can't pretend our company gets used to measure in log scales!
 <!-- #endregion -->